 If you have found your way to this blog because of Alex Horne, then hello and welcome.
 I am James, a deputy head and class teacher in West Sussex.
-Now, on with the post…
+If you just want the resources and link to a great introduction video then scroll to the bottom of the page.
+Otherwise, on with the post…

 We wanted to improve the way our children communicate with each other and my Head suggested this could be achieved by doing some team building challenges.
 It didn’t take my mind long to turn to Taskmaster.
 Taskmaster is a British TV programme which has just completed its 8th series.
 5 comedians are set tasks by Greg Davies (the Taskmaster) and his sidekick Alex Horne (the creator of the show) and much hilarity ensues.
 And so, we held Taskmaster Week.